 If the database does not display the words TEXT or PDF click on the icon.

 A window opens which may provide one or more links to databases containing the online text of the article.
 For those articles that are only available in print or microform format, their location in the library will be listed.
-If the article is not available, click the Illiad InterLibrary Loan link
+If the article is not available ("no full text available") SIGN IN, and then click the Illiad InterLibrary Loan link.

 Google Scholar searches for references to scholarly articles and research papers.
 Sometimes the full text is posted online and linked, other times users will see a "Find It at Sac State" option next to the Google Scholar listing (see explaination above).
 Follow these instructions to configure Google Scholar to display the "Find It at Sac State" link.
 Except for the most simple queries, using Google Scholar Advanced Search is recommended.